ipfs-inactive/research/README.md

-Description: Research repo for %topic

-README.md
-research-%topic

-# Protocol Labs - %topic Research Repository
+# Protocol Labs - IPFS Research Repository

 ## What's in This Repo?

-This repo contains all exploratory research work and prototyping for %topic.
+This repo contains all exploratory research work and prototyping for IPFS.
 The meeting-notes folder contains notes from relevant calls and meetings, while the open-problems folder includes a list of very brief open problem statements that are to be expanded into thoroughly well-defined open problem statements.